xcart/xc5-manual/en/seo_and_promotion/optimizing_your_catalog_pages_for_seo.md

 <meta name="keywords" content="shop, shopping cart, web store, gift certificates, wish list, top sellers" />

+Today, very few search engines rely on this tag for information about a page.
+However, you can still try to use this tag to reinforce the terms you think a page is important for.

+In X-Cart, a meta description and keywords tags can be defined for every page of the store site.

 ## robots.txt
 Another thing to consider when dealing with the SEO optimization of your X-Cart store is the file robots.txt.